bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 The avatar content can be either a an image, an icon, or short text string.
 Avatar content defaults to the [`'person-fill'` icon](/docs/icons) when no other content is specified.

-You can also supply cunstom content via the default slot, although you may need to apply additional styling on the content.
+You can also supply custom content via the default slot, although you may need to apply additional styling on the content.

 ### Image content